 Triticale is mostly used as food for other livestock and appears in cereal as a substitution for wheat.
 You won’t be able to find whole-grain triticale in the market because it is usually grounded into flour for easier uses.

 Tagliatelle is a type of flat Italian pasta, which can be used in many traditional Italian dishes.
+Its long and flat ribbon-shaped pasta might remind you of its cousin, fettuccine.
 Each pasta strain is flattened out at around 6mm wide.

 One of Mexico’s most staple dishes, Taco is a combination of wheat tortillas and various fillings.
 The tortilla will be grilled on a pan or open fire for better texture.